Thank you for your interest in becoming a volunteer with Jackson County Library Services!

 In order to plan work assignments in response to workload, most volunteer positions have a set schedule.
 If having a schedule does not work for your circumstances, positions may be available that are more flexible.
 We can discuss your scheduling availability during your interview.

 Maybe.
 Each branch and each department has different needs and some are able to accommodate and supervise high school internship and service hours.
-For more information, please contact Volunteer Services at 541.774.6422.
+For more information, please contact the Volunteer Coordinator at 541.774.6592.

 Unfortunately, the Library is unable to accept court-ordered volunteers.
 The volunteer program at the library is looking for people who want to make a minimum commitment of three months.
 Most court-mandated volunteering does not fit into this structure.